-First there is the innate knowledge of a mother protecting her offspring.
-Once I was in Denali National Park driving, to Mt.
+First, there is the innate knowledge of a mother protecting her offspring.
+Once, I was in Denali National Park, driving to Mt.
 McKinley with our family, when we came upon a grizzly bear and her cubs.
-At first when she was alarmed, she put herself in between her cubs and us.
+At first, when she was alarmed, she put herself in between her cubs and us.
 I quickly noticed there was nothing that would get through this mother to her cubs.
-On another occasion we were in Jackson Hole and came upon a mother moose and her calf.
+On another occasion, we were in Jackson Hole and came upon a mother moose and her calf.
 This was a pretty sight, so I took some pictures.
-Later when showing others these pictures we learned how dangerous it is to approach these large animals.
+Later when showing others these pictures, we learned how dangerous it is to approach these large animals.
 They will strike by head-butting you if they feel you are a threat to their young.
-While living in Sydney Australia I learned during the spring you never walked under certain trees as the mother magpie (not similar to our North American birds) would come out of the tree and peck you on the head.
-This was done to keep anything away which the mother thought was a threat to her newborns.
-I thought of these times, even remembering mother geese chasing us as children to keep us away from the goslings, and I felt deeply inside that I, as a son, have felt that same protection from my mother.
+While living in Sydney, Australia, I learned during the spring you never walked under certain trees as the mother magpie (not similar to our North American birds) would come out of the tree and peck you on the head.
+This was done to keep anything away that the mother thought was a threat to her newborns.
+I thought of these times, even remembering mother geese chasing us as children to keep us away from the goslings, and I felt deep inside that I, as a son, have felt that same protection from my mother.

 Second is the appreciation for my own mother’s love.
 A friend of mine is working on a once-in-a-lifetime project.
-He has an opportunity to offer to the world art created from a mold of the original Michelangelo’s Pieta.
+He has an opportunity to offer the world art created from a mold of the original Michelangelo’s Pieta.
 The Pieta is a depiction of the body of Jesus on the lap of his mother, Mary, after His crucifixion.
 It was carved out of marble, where Michelangelo had studied the rock quarry to find the stone that held this piece.
 This beautiful art was carved in 1499 when the sculptor was 24 years old.
 It has become one of the world’s and history’s greatest sculptures.
-There are to be only 12 casts of this original mold; then it is to be destroyed.
-Permission was given to create 500 busts of Mary from the mold before it is shattered.
-I walked into this friend’s office unaware of the art that sat on his credenza.
-As I entered the room I could feel something different, and my eyes immediately caught site of this marvelous piece of art.
+There are to be only 12 casts of this original mold; then, it must be destroyed.
+Permission was given to create 500 busts of Mary from the mold before it was shattered.
+I walked into this friend’s office, unaware of the art on his credenza.
+As I entered the room, I felt something different, and my eyes immediately caught sight of this marvelous piece of art.
 You see, I have never seen this piece in real life.
 Yet there it was!
-I was spell-bound.
+I was spellbound.
 I felt deep in my soul as I looked at the eyes of Mary holding her Son that there is nothing on earth as strong as a mother’s love.

-You see, I knew from the time I entered this world you would care for me, defend me, and shield me.
+You see, I knew from the time I entered this world that you would care for, defend, and shield me.
 You have given me wisdom, knowledge, and insight.
 When I was wrong, you chastised me with love.
 When I was right, your praise validated me.

 I love you.